adamjob43/git-assignment/README.md

-"This is my first git assignment"
+"This is my first git assignmen but my second try"